Why Get a BSN If I’m Already An RN?

 Why an RN to BSN Online Program Instead of an On-Campus Program?

-You can take comfort in the fact that RN to BSN online programs are especially designed for BSN candidates who need or want to continue working full or part-time.
+You can take comfort in the fact that RN to BSN online programs are specifically designed for BSN candidates who need or want to continue working full or part-time.
 One of the most influential draws of an RN to BSN online program is that it offers more convenience and flexibility than an on-campus RN to BSN program.
 With the exception of any required on-site clinical hours, online programs remove travel time and gas costs that are needed for attending on-campus classes.
 RN to BSN online programs also offer flexibility in that you don’t need to alter your work or personal schedule to attend class; as long as you schedule your time and have access to the internet or your coursework and assignments, you can make progress.
 Depending on the hospital, clinic, or organization that you work for, you may also be able to do your coursework during slow work hours.

 In addition to convenience and flexibility, RN to BSN online programs can be completed at a faster pace than traditional programs.
 Depending on your schedule and the program you choose, an online RN to BSN nursing program can be completed in as little as twelve months, instead of eighteen months or longer through a traditional, campus program.
 If you are unable to dedicate as much time, your program may take longer – approximately two years – to complete.
 Keep in mind that previous credits from your ADN or diploma may help accelerate your progress.